Clemapfel/jluna/docs/manual.md

 Once fully unrolled, we have access to the properties necessary for introspection. jluna does this unrolling automatically for all types initialized by `jluna::initialize` (see the [previous sections list](#base-types)).

-If desired, we can fully specialize a user-intialized type manually using the member function `.unroll()`.
+If desired, we can fully specialize a user-intialized type manually, using the member function `.unroll()`.
 Without this, many of the introspection features will be unavaiable.

 ---

 ## Usertypes

-So far, we were only able to move (Un)Boxable types to Julia.
+So far, we were only able to move (Un)Boxables to and from Julia.
 In some applications, this can be quite limiting.
-To address this, jluna provides a user-interface for making any C++ type a (Un)Boxable type.
+To address this, jluna provides a user-interface for making **any C++ type (Un)Boxable**.

+> **Hint**: A usertype is any type not defined by the standard library or jluna itself

 ### Usertype Interface